NextronSystems/broker-network-manual/usage/administration.rst

 .. figure:: ../images/setup_broker6.png
    :alt: Setting up the Broker

-In this menu of your Gatekeeper, you can also configure NTP or rsyslog.
+In this menu of your Broker, you can also configure NTP or rsyslog.

 You might need to restart the Broker after the initial setup.

-To see if the Gatekeeper is running correctly, you can run the following command (status should be ``active (running)``):
+To see if the Broker is running correctly, you can run the following command (status should be ``active (running)``):

 .. code-block:: console